chris199713/Imbalaced-data/README.md

 The data used is the credit card fraud detection dataset provided to the public on Kaggle [here](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).

 # Method
-- Stratified Cross Validation
+1. Stratified Cross Validation
-- Metrics
+2. Metrics
-  -Recall
+  - Recall
-  -Precision
+  - Precision
-  -F1score
+  - F1score